 Kate’s outfits from previous Easter services:

 This is the fifth Easter Sunday service Kate has attended publicly since joining the Royal Family.
-Here’s a quick recap of her four previous outfits (2019, 2018, 2017 and 2014 from left to right.)

 In 2019, she wore her grey-blue Alexander McQueen coat (a re-wear from the 2014 Easter service) with a Jane Corbett hat, Rebecca pumps and Natasha clutch both by Emmy London.
 She accessorised with her wedding earrings by Robinson Pelham and wore a coordinating brooch with oak leaves and acorns (unknown).